wufhex/Mystic-xorstr/README.md

 * **SIMD Decryption:** Decrypts encrypted strings at runtime using SIMD operations.
 * **Vectorized Operations:** Utilizes AVX and SSE instructions to process string data.
 * **Random Key Generation:** Generates encryption keys and initialization vectors (IV) using constexpr computations based on a compile-time seed derived from the `__TIME__` macro.
+* **Disassembly Bloating:** Add junk code to the executable, slightly impacts performance but makes the disassembly a mess.
 ## Example

 Here is a simple example demonstrating string encryption and decryption using Mystic: